 Disregarded entity (DE)-a business entity that is disregarded as a separate entity from its business owner for federal tax purposes.
-DEs owned by partnerships or S corporations are usually single member limited liability companies (LLCs) or a qualified subchapter S subsidiaries.
-Disregarded entities owned indirectly through a series of disregarded entities are considered owned directly by the PTE for the purpose of reporting their Montana source income on Form PTE.
+DEs owned by partnerships or S corporations are usually single member limited liability companies (LLCs) or qualified subchapter S subsidiaries.
+DEs owned indirectly through a series of DEs are considered owned directly by the PTE for the purpose of reporting their Montana source income on Form PTE.

-Federal return-federal Form 1065 for partnerships and federal Form 1120S for S corporations.

-Owner-includes a partner, a member of an LLC, or a shareholder.
+- Federal return-federal Form 1065 for partnerships and federal Form 1120S for S corporations. - Owner-includes a partner, a member of an LLC, or a shareholder.